JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Gets whether to hang punctuation symbols on the right margin when the paragraph is justified.

 ```
-FUNCTION CTextPara2.GetHangingPunctuation () AS LONG
+FUNCTION GetHangingPunctuation () AS LONG
    DIM Value AS LONG
    this.SetResult(m_pTextPara2->lpvtbl->GetHangingPunctuation(m_pTextPara2, @Value))
    RETURN Value